Donner

 These buttons open retailer search results and may include affiliate tracking where available.
 Stock and listing status can change without notice.

-The DEP-60 scores higher in Portability, while the SP201 edges ahead in Beginner.
+The DEP-60 scores higher in portability, while the SP201 is stronger in beginner support.
 The DEP-60 costs $51 less.
-Choose the DEP-60 if you prioritize portability.
+Choose the DEP-60 if portability matters most.

-Medeli SP201 →The DEP-60 scores higher in Beginner and Portability and Value.
+Medeli SP201 →The DEP-60 scores higher in beginner support, portability and value for money.
 The DEP-60 costs $51 less.
-Choose the DEP-60 if you prioritize beginner-friendly features.
+Choose the DEP-60 if beginner-friendly features matters most.

-Ringway RP35 →The DEP-60 scores higher in Beginner and Value.
-Choose the DEP-60 if you prioritize beginner-friendly features.
+Ringway RP35 →The DEP-60 scores higher in beginner support and value for money.
+Choose the DEP-60 if beginner-friendly features matters most.

 Read more →A console digital piano is the closest thing to an acoustic upright you'll find without tuning and hammers.
 With a fixed cabinet, built-in three-pedal unit, and speakers voiced for the room, it behaves like a piece of furniture first and an instrument second.
 This guide explains what separates a great console from a middling one, which features actually matter at home, and which models deliver the best balance of touch, tone, and craftsmanship.